desuk/desuk.github.io/content/blue_light/25-4/mysterious_rabbit.md

 **The Romantic Period in the 1930s:**

-I’ll Get By, These ‘N’ That ‘N’ Those, I Cried For You, The Sunny Side Of The Street
+I’ll Get By, These ‘N’ That ‘N’ Those, I Cried For You, On The Sunny Side Of The Street

 **The Exotic Period in the 1940s:**